Tag: science

 Farmland Volcanoes

 The mound you see here is Mole Hill in Northern Virginia, a bit over an hour away from Thomas Jefferson’s Monticello.
 48 million years ago it was a volcano.
 It has obviously worn down quite a bit since then, but the geological processes that gave it birth are still active.
-The Journal of Geophysical… Read more
+The Journal of Geophysical Research… Read more

 How to Pop a Parachute on Another Planet